Paying your council tax

 The council prefers this method of payment because the smaller administration costs help to keep your council tax low.

 If you wish to join this scheme please complete the direct debit form.
+You don’t need a MyBromley account to request this.
 Direct debit payments are collected on the first or fifteenth of every month or the first working day following.

 Online payments and accounts